 Location: Milton, Georgia

 Status: Completed in 2013

-The historic preservation design guidelines provide history and descriptions of historic building types (residential and commercial/mixed-use), descriptions and examples historic building styles, guidelines and tips for renovations and additions to historic buildings, standards for new buildings constructed in historic districts, and procedural requirements for compliance with the City.
+The guidelines also provide history and descriptions of historic building types, such as residential and commercial/mixed-use, as well as descriptions and examples of historic building styles.
+They also include guidelines and tips for renovations and additions to historic buildings, standards for new buildings constructed in historic districts, and procedural requirements for compliance with the City.

 By developing these design guidelines, the City of Milton is taking a proactive approach to preserving its historic resources, ensuring that any changes or new construction within the city’s historic districts and landmarks are respectful of their original character and style.
 These guidelines will play a vital role in preserving the unique character and charm of Milton’s historic neighborhoods for future generations to enjoy.